timqian/Git-Notes/README.md

 Make use of leancloud,

-Make use of React and marty,
+Make use of React and marty.